eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Demand and Capacity Management Kit/adoption-view/use-case/business-process.md

 The responsibilities of the supplier include:

 - allocation of production capacity
-- production rough cut planning
+- production rough cut capacity planning
 - material allocation
 - communication to a Customer business partner regarding capacity figures in a mid to - long term horizon
 - resolving bottleneck situations